Aquatic Studies Field Trip Programs

 - On shore, Elachee instructors engage students in complementary watershed activities including topographical map studies, storm water runoff demonstrations and water treatment plant simulations.

 - Extra program options include a tour of the nearby Lakeside Water Treatment Facility or you can combine a study of your community watershed at your school along with a Chota Princess II cruise.

 The Lake Lanier Aquatic Learning Center (LLALC) program takes place at River Forks Park in Gainesville, Ga.
-Elachee Nature Science Center in partnership with Chattahoochee Riverkeeper and the Hall County Parks and Leisure Services.
-Title One schools are eligible for Lake Lanier Aquatic Learning Center program scholarships courtesy of Elachee's program partner Chattahoochee Riverkeeper.
-Call Elachee at 770-535-1976 for details.
+Elachee Nature Science Center conducts these programs in partnership with Chattahoochee Riverkeeper and the Hall County Parks and Leisure Services.
+Title One schools are eligible for financial aid consideration for the LLALC program courtesy of Elachee’s program partner Chattahoochee River Keeper.
+Call Elachee for details, 770-535-1976.

 Chicopee Woods Aquatic Studies Center at Chicopee Lake

 Many grade-level field trip programs allow students to conduct pond and wetland studies at this Elachee outdoor classroom, located on the shores of Chicopee Lake.